 - Monetary rewards

 Although the salaries may vary according to the individual and due to various other factors, most accounting professionals make a comfortable living.
-This is especially true if he or she decides to work in the private sector or a local, state or federal government agency.
+This is especially true if he or she decides to work in the private sector or a local, state or federal government agency, with the help of temp agencies.
 According to research carried out in 2010, the average pay for accounting professionals and auditors was around $61,700 per annum (Bureau of Labor Statistics).
 Certified Public Accountants are usually able to churn more salaries due to their specialization in the field.
 Hence, the profession is rewarding in monetary terms as well.

 - Career advancement